Mobile communications and health

 Denotes the maximum permissible value with which electromagnetic fields may have an effect on human beings.
 The basic limit is expressed as the “Specific Absorption Rate” (SAR).
 Since it is hard to measure in practice, reference limits are preferred.
 In order to take the protection of highly sensitive people into account, the basic limit includes a safety margin.

-Bundesministerium für Umwelt, Naturschutz, Bau und Reaktorsicherheit (Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety).
+Bundesministerium für Umwelt, Naturschutz, Bau und Reaktorsicherheit (Federal Ministry for the Environment, Nature Conservation and Nuclear Safety).

 Short form: Bundesumweltministerium (Federal Environment Ministry).